 The ultra-exclusive lifestyle afforded by owning property in Monaco is another major contributor to the cost of buying in this coveted destination.
 The Principality is brimming with fine-dining restaurants and designer boutiques, as well as a number of luxury yachting clubs – not to mention an extensive sporting calendar.
 If anywhere on earth has been designed specifically for wealthy individuals, it’s Monaco.
 The year-round sunshine, wealth-friendly taxes and prime location on the French Riviera don’t damage its immense appeal, either.

 The density of population is a key factor that makes Hong Kong so expensive, with over 7.5m people living in under 430 sq miles.
-And, despite the demand, new properties are scarce with the city clinging on to its limited green spaces.
-In addition to the limited real estate, Hong Kong’s status as a leading international finance hub has propelled the city’s housing market to become one of the world’s most expensive.
+And, despite demand, new properties are scarce with the city clinging on to its limited green spaces.

-Several factors contribute to the cost of property in New York, most notably the lack of space; with virtually every bit of ground accounted for, the only way to build in the big apple is up and air space continues to be highly sought after.
+Several factors contribute to the cost of property in New York, most notably the lack of space; with virtually every bit of ground accounted for, the only way to build in the Big Apple is up and air space continues to be highly sought after.
 Savills also pointed toward rising domestic wealth, border reopenings and city migration as key driving factors.

 Of course, aside from the development intricacies, one of the main reasons why New York’s property market continues to be so expensive is the city’s sheer curb appeal.
 While Washington D.C. is the US’s political hub, New York is the home of everything else: from fashion and art to finance and tech, the city that never sleeps remains the place to be.

 However, the Swiss government has taken measures to regulate the country’s housing market, with regulations preventing non-residents from buying in areas that aren’t designated ‘holiday zones.’
-Unfortunately, Geneva doesn’t fall under this holiday zone category, meaning international buyers will need to relocate and obtain the relevant visa to buy property in the city.
+Unfortunately, Geneva doesn’t come under this jurisdiction, meaning international buyers will need to fully relocate and obtain the relevant visa to buy property in the city.